 A person wishing to bring collective proceedings as a class representative must first get permission from the Competition Appeal Tribunal for the claim to proceed.
 This is known as making an application for ‘certification’ or obtaining a collective proceedings order (‘CPO’).
 The hearing of Which?’s CPO application took place on 30 March and 1 April 2022.

-The Competition Appeal Tribunal granted Which?’s CPO application in a judgment dated 17 May 2022.
-This means that Which? has been authorised to act as the Class Representative, and Which?’s claim can now proceed to a trial.
+The Tribunal granted Which?’s CPO application in a judgment dated 17 May 2022.
+This means that Which? has been authorised to act as the Class Representative.

 The steps taken since Which?’s CPO application was granted are summarised in the case timeline here.
-Before a trial takes place, there are further steps to complete including more disclosure of documents and production of witness and expert evidence.
-Once a trial date has been set, the case timeline will be updated.
+Before Trial 1 takes place, there are further steps to complete including more disclosure of documents and production of witness and expert evidence.

 Because of the litigation funding arrangements that have been put in place, the claim will not cost class members anything, whatever the outcome.